magarittenguyen/magarittenguyen.github.io/index.md

 29AUG2022

 Hi!
-Just trying ot figure out how to use GitHub!
+Just trying to figure out how to use GitHub!

 01SEP2022